As if college wasn’t stressful enough, here’s another thing for students to worry about: being on high alert for scams.

 Taxes are complicated for college students.
 With so much uncertainty, students are vulnerable to misinformation.

-Obviously, there’s no such thing as a federal student tax.
+There’s no such thing as a federal student tax.
 Additionally, the IRS never contacts anyone for the first time by phone or email; they only use certified letters.

 The best defense against this scam is to get tax help.
 Many organizations exist to help students navigate their taxes; these will protect you from tax scams.